forPelevin/gomoji/README.md

 - `AllEmojis() []Emoji` - Returns all available emojis

 For full reference documentation generated from source, see the package docs on `pkg.go.dev`: [github.com/forPelevin/gomoji](https://pkg.go.dev/github.com/forPelevin/gomoji).

+## Automated Updates

+GoMoji automatically stays up-to-date with the latest Unicode emoji standards through our automated update system:

+- **Daily Updates**: Our GitHub Actions workflow runs daily to check for new Unicode emoji releases
+- **Automated PRs**: When new emoji data is available, automated pull requests are created for review
+- **Source**: Emoji data is fetched from the official Unicode Consortium: https://unicode.org/Public/emoji/latest/
+- **Tool**: Updates are generated using [gomoji-updater](https://github.com/forPelevin/gomoji-updater), a specialized tool for processing Unicode emoji data

 ## Performance